txjohnny5/speedtest-twitter-bot/README.md

 This script is designed to be run as a cronjob every few minutes on an always-on computer such as your home server or a raspberry pi.
 It will test your internet speed and store the data in a .csv file.
 Speeds below a certain threshold will trigger a tweet @YourISP.
+Consistently slow speeds will trigger the creation of a graph of your speeds over time which will be included in a status update.

 The speedtest is performed by [speedtest-cli](https://github.com/sivel/speedtest-cli).
 You will need to have this installed on your machine.